DirectX/off-the-cloud/README.md

 - `--export-mbox`: Optionally export messages in Mbox format for further importing manually.
 No `*.eml` files storing in this mode and `imap push` wouldn't work after.
 - `--max-file-size`: File size limit for Mbox exports (only if `--export-mbox` is set).

+> [!NONE]
+> Command `imap pull` is resumable.
+It is safe to run it repeatedly.
+The process will continue from the latest file.

 #### `imap push`

 **Options:**